-Satellite images and tracking maps of Category 5 Tropical Cyclone Niran 2021, February 27 - March 7.
+Satellite images, weather maps and tracks of Category 5 Tropical Cyclone Niran 2021, February 27 - March 7.
 Max wind speed 255km/h.

 Satellite imagery shows the system has become elongated and the low-level circulation center is now fully exposed.
 The initial position was placed with fair confidence using the aforementioned satellite imagery.

 Analysis shows strong poleward outflow being offset by very strong (30-40 knots) wind shear and sea surface temperatures 24-25°C. The cyclone is moving along the southwest side of the deep layered subtropical ridge to the east.